 The Florida Public Defender Association, Inc. (FPDA) is a private, non-profit entity created in the early 1970s to bring a more unified voice to the 20 independent elected circuit public defenders.
 Its executive director is selected by vote of the elected circuit defenders.
 FPDA provides training, lobbying, and other technical assistance services where cost efficiencies can be had through centralized services among the distinct offices.
 FPDA also disseminates state funding to each of the circuit defender offices.

 It may be tempting to think of the FPDA executive director as analogous to a statewide chief public defender in another state, but that would be incorrect.
 The FPDA executive director carries out policies as determined by the elected circuit public defenders.
 And, because FPDA is a not statutorily required to exist, the elected circuit defenders are not required to participate in the Association.
 The 20 circuit defenders are ultimately solely responsible to the constituencies that elect them.

-Statewide, Florida operates five appellate offices, one in each appellate district, and three Capital Collateral Resource Offices, one each serving the northern, central, and southern regions of the state.
+Statewide, Florida operates five Regional Counsel offices to handle trial conflicts and appeals, one in each appellate district, and three Capital Collateral Regional Counsel offices, one each serving the northern, central, and southern regions of the state.